AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 uid: transfer-data
 ---

-# Transfer PI System data to OCS
+# Transfer data to OCS

 To transfer PI points into OCS, you must first define transfer settings and then build a PI points transfer table.
 The following topics contain the procedures and information you need to transfer data to OCS: